munificent/craftinginterpreters/book/types-of-values.md

 call yet, so there is no callstack to trace.

 </aside>

-Now we look at the chunk to find the line number associated with the current bytecode instruction offset.
-If our compiler did its job right, that correspond to the line of source code that the bytecode was compiled from.

 In order to use `va_list` and the macros for working with it, we need to bring in a standard header: